caicohr/real-time-uta-gtfs-pipeline/docs/gtfs_realtime_data_discovery_description.md

 ### 3.1 Tasks

 To ensure reliable access to the UTA data stream, we utilize the official public endpoint provided by the agency.
+We also implemented a fallback mechanism for reliability.

-  - **Identify Source:** `apps.rideuta.com/tms/gtfs/Vehicle`
+  - **Primary Source:** `apps.rideuta.com/tms/gtfs/Vehicle` (UTA)
+  - **Fallback Source:** `cdn.mbta.com/realtime/VehiclePositions.pb` (MBTA/Boston) - Used for validation when UTA servers are down (e.g., weekends).
-  - **Pipeline:** Fetch the raw Protobuf (`.pb`) file using Python (with browser-mimicking headers), decode it, and load it into DuckDB for analysis.
+  - **Pipeline:** Fetch the raw Protobuf (`.pb`) file using Python, decode it, and load it into DuckDB for analysis.

 ### 3.2 Data Source Verification